MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M00Lab00_Validate_Lab_Environment.md

 ## Practice Lab 1: Validate lab environment

 In this first lab, you will provision a Dynamics 365 Sales trial.
-You will access your individual credentials, provision the trial, and open the Dynamics 365 model-driven application that we will be using throughout the course.
+You will access your individual credentials, provision the trial, and enable Copilot in Dynamics 365 Sales.

 ## Exercise 1.1: Access the Dynamics 365 application